frischsl/CS5001-SeniorDesign/UserDocumentation.md

 ***

 ## Diet Specification
 <p>Not only can you specify your meals by nutritional specification, but also by any diet or intolerances you have.
-Simply tap on the checkbox that realtes to your situation and it will be added as a parameter to consider when creating your meal plan.</p>
+Simply tap on the checkbox that relates to your situation and it will be added as a parameter to consider when creating your meal plan.</p>
 <p>
   <img src=/User%20Docs%20Images/DietSpecification.png width="265" height="500">
 </p>